Mahmoud Abdeen

 Mahmoud Abdeen (born 23 December 1987) is a Jordanian professional basketball player for the Jordanian national basketball team and Al-Ahli of the Jordanian Premier Basketball League.
-He is the MVP of the 2019-20 season, and considered one of the all-star five players of the league.
+He is the MVP of the 2019–20 season, and considered one of the all-star five players of the league.

 Professional career

 Abdeen played the 2015–16 season at Filippino side San Miguel Beermen, where he averaged 3.67 points, 1.67 rebounds and 2.33 assists.
-He played the 2017-18 season at Al-Kahraba team in the Iraqi Basketball League.
-He moved Al-Wehdat SC in the 2018–19 season, where he earned the MVP award at that time.
+He played the 2017–18 season at Al-Kahraba team in the Iraqi Basketball League.
+He moved Al-Wehdat in the 2018–19 season, where he earned the MVP award at that time.
 Abdeen re-signed with the team on 28 September 2021.